 As we examine the Christian narrative it is clearly the calling of each child of the light to bring light into the world with strong and righteous faith.
-In this those of the light, those who possess the fruit of the Spirit, are called to work together for a common purpose.
-Nonetheless, there is a contrasting spiritual distinction known as darkness which creates obstacles in our path.
+In this, those of the light those who possess the fruit of the Spirit, are called to work together for a common purpose.
+However, there is to be kept in mind the contrasting spiritual energy known as darkness, which will work against us.

 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God.

 Here, we clearly see within scripture, the world is not like the light because it desires to maintain spiritual darkness.
 Accordingly, the world hates the light, and it will ultimately resist those who are of the light.
 This is not a guess or an uneducated rambling, it’s at least a 2,000 year old adage which has been proven true throughout the history of mankind.
 Naturally part of representing the truth comes with the burden of resisting those who are ignorant, and part of representing love comes with the burden of resisting those who hate.
-As is, the world is both ignorant and hateful for its truth and love are in darkness.
+As is, the world is ignorant, hateful, and full of fear, for its truth and love are only in temporary things.

 Such that, we can appropriately identify, from a spiritual sense, this supernatural mechanism as the origin of all injustice in our world.
 Consequently, where there are those who do right, there are those who hate others for doing right as it exposes the masked personal faults they desire to stubbornly deny.
 So forth, where there are those without light, there are those who are convinced of themselves, and those in this condition unwittingly will not change.
 Rather than change, when one thinks like this, they will seek to harm those that do not adequately exalt themselves as they do in their own imagination.